sst/guide/_chapters/what-does-this-guide-cover.md

 The guide is split into two separate parts.
 They are both relatively standalone.
 The first part covers the basics while the second covers a couple of advanced topics along with a way to automate the setup.
 We launched this guide in early 2017 with just the first part.
 The Serverless Stack community has grown and many of our readers have used the setup described in this guide to build apps that power their businesses.

 So we decided to extend the guide and add a second part to it.
-This is targetting folks that are intending to use this setup for their projects.
+This is targeting folks that are intending to use this setup for their projects.
 It automates all the manual steps from part 1 and helps you create a production ready workflow that you can use for all your serverless projects.
 Here is what we cover in the two parts.

 #### Part I